 Will the spots and facial redness reappear over time?

-New brown spots, telangiectasia and diffuse facial redness may appear with new sun damage; however they too can be treated.
+New brown spots, telangiectasia and diffuse facial redness may appear with new sun damage; however, they too can be treated.
 Remember to always apply broad-spectrum sunscreen when outdoors, to minimize sun damage and the appearance of new spots and diffuse redness.
-Rosacea is chronic and cannot be “cured” with any laser or light source; however, its appearance can often be be improved.
+Rosacea is chronic and cannot be “cured” with any laser or light source; however, its appearance can often be improved.

 Schedule your consultation now to find out if you are a good candidate for LimeLight Facial.